gebbber/responsify-express/README.md

 # responsify-express

-Helper functions to provide text, JSON, and empty responses in Express JS
+Response functions to provide text, JSON, and empty responses in Express JS

 ## Quick Start: Basic Use, as Middleware Functions: